 Some jumpers are quite plain: all you get is the apparatus, and all the baby can do in it is jump.
 Other jumpers include trays filled with exploratory toys that stimulate and entertain the child.

 A simple stationary jumper, much like the name implies, is fixed in place by its frame.
 It includes a seat and an elastic cord that helps your baby jump.
-The simplest of stationary jumpers features no additional toys or sensory entertainment for baby.
+The simplest of stationary jumpers features no additional toys or sensory entertainment for your baby.
 Its sole purpose is to allow the child to bounce.

 These jumpers consist of a seat, elastic cord, frame, and tray filled with a variety of toys.
 The toys may vary from jumper to jumper, but their purpose is the same: to provide your baby with visual, auditory, and tactile stimulation during her jumping session.

 Doorway jumpers include no built-in frame.
 Rather, they attach as a bungee to a door frame with a clamp.
 These jumpers can be bothersome to set up and take down, but they tend to cost less than simple stationary jumpers and exersaucers.